Shivakumar-SG/wordcount-project/README.md

 # wordcount-project
-a website which can count number of words in a passage or essay.
+A python and Django based website which counts the number of words in a given paragraph or essay.